REALWorld Law

 Ireland

-In the standard works contract, the contractor is responsible for the construction of the works (not design) whereas design and build agreements require the contractor to also take design responsibility.
-Design consultants, eg architects are appointed by the employer before the building contractor is selected.
-After the contractor executes a Design and Build Agreement, the design consultants' appointments are novated to the contractor, the latter being solely responsible to the employer for design and workmanship, although the employer will generally require a collateral warranty from the architect in order to create a direct contractual link.
+In the standard works contract, the contractor is responsible for the construction of the works (not design), whereas design and build agreements require the contractor to also take design responsibility.
+Design consultants, eg architects, are generally appointed by the employer before the building contractor is selected.
+After the contractor executes a design and build agreement, the design consultants' appointments are novated to the contractor, the latter being solely responsible to the employer for design and workmanship, although the employer will generally require a collateral warranty from the novated design consultants in order to create a direct contractual link.

 Force majeure is provided for in Irish standard form contracts for a party that is unable to perform its obligations because of an unforeseeable event outside its control.
 It allows the contractor appropriate extensions of time.
 The parties may also rely on the common law doctrine of frustration to avoid liability for non-performance of the agreement where performance is rendered impossible due to unforeseeable events.

-The RIAI have two standard forms of building agreement: 1) with quantities and 2) without quantities.
-The 'without quantities' form of contract means that the contractor will price the construction of the building which is shown on the plans.
+The RIAI has two standard forms of building agreement that are used most widely in Ireland: (i) with quantities and (ii) without quantities.
+The “without quantities” form of contract means that the contractor will price the construction of the building which is shown on the plans.
 Therefore, if the plan shows doors, the contractor's price will include for hinges and handles.
 The contractor takes the risk of incorrectly pricing the number of hinges and handles required.
-If the contract is 'with quantities', which would mean that the employer would arrange to have a bill of quantities drawn up which would set out everything the contractor would need to carry out the works.
+If the contract is “with quantities”, the employer would arrange to have a bill of quantities drawn up which would set out everything the contractor would need to carry out the works.
 Therefore, if the bill of quantities insufficiently quotes what is needed, for example if it says six hinges are needed, rather than the five hinges that were quoted in the bill, the Contractor will be entitled to receive the price for 6 hinges.
 In other words, the contractor will be entitled to receive payment for any extras required.

 Terms regarded as unfair include:

 • Any term that excludes from the liability of the contractor any defect which occurs prior to either the employer taking possession or paying the balance of the purchase price, whichever is the earlier, unless the contractor acknowledges this defect in writing.
-Here, the contractor's liability is dependent on the contractor carrying out a particular formality (ie the execution of an acknowledgment)
+Here, the contractor's liability is dependant on the contractor carrying out a particular formality (ie the execution of an acknowledgment).

 Italy